-Share content with Android Beam
+Share content by NFC with Android Beam

-- Open the Settings app on your device.
+- Open your device's Settings app .

 - Move the back of your device toward the back of the other device.

-- When the devices connect, your device will make a sound or vibrate and the image on your screen will get smaller.
+- When the devices connect, your device will make a sound or vibrate, and the image on your screen will get smaller.

 - When you see "Tap to beam" or "Touch to beam," tap your screen.

 - After you've sent the content, the image on your screen returns to normal size.

 If the other device doesn't have the app needed to see the shared content, a notification on the other device will open Google Play, where the other device can download that app.

 Where to touch backs for Android Beam